Yoast/wordpress-seo/README.md

 Welcome
 -------
 First of all I'd like to thank Yoast for creating such a good SEO plugin!
 We've just started using it and we find it great.
-On this fork we've add a few changes based on [Yoast's own FAQ](http://yoast.com/wordpress/seo/faq/#why-doesnt-the-wordpress-seo-plugin-with-qtranslate) and [erlangb's stackoverflow answer](http://stackoverflow.com/a/20428667/2948043) to make it compatible with qTranslate.
+On this fork we've added a few changes based on [Yoast's own FAQ](http://yoast.com/wordpress/seo/faq/#why-doesnt-the-wordpress-seo-plugin-with-qtranslate) and [erlangb's stackoverflow answer](http://stackoverflow.com/a/20428667/2948043) to make it compatible with qTranslate.

-We'll try to keep up to date as much as possible but feel free to contribute.
+We'll try to keep it up to date as much as possible and please feel free to contribute.

 How to use with qTranslate
 --------------------------